 As for withdrawals, the time it takes to complete a withdrawal will depend on the method used.
 In most cases, they will be processed and sent within one or two business days.
 Following processing, e-money withdrawals can take up to 24 hours, credit/debit card withdrawals can take up to five business days, and wire transfers can take up to 10 business days, depending on the bank and country.

-AvaTrade offers competitive fees that are, however, subject to frequent changes so it is best you take use of their calculator to see how much will your pay in fees for your position held on AvaTrade.
+AvaTrade offers competitive fees that are, however, subject to frequent changes so it is best you make use of their calculator to see how much will pay in fees for your position held on AvaTrade.
 They are transparent about this which is a big plus.